aidanlenahan/rbrgymnastics/dnsconnect.md

 | A     | @    | 185.199.110.153        |
 | A     | @    | 185.199.111.153        |
 | CNAME | www  | aidanlenahan.github.io |
+---

+If connecting this to GitHub pages, make sure the repo you are connecting to has a CNAME in its root (```/```) directory pointing to the domain or subdomain you plan on using, no matter what.